Bug report #4547

 Okay, I attach a patch including patch for #3164 anew.

-#10 Updated by Giuseppe Sucameli almost 12 years ago
+#10 Updated by Giuseppe Sucameli about 12 years ago

 Hi Minoru,